Beaches in Chicago

 63rd Street Beach

-63rd Street Beach is located in Jackson Park and is the oldest beach in Chicago, dating back to the 19th century.
-The beach's 63rd Street Beach House is also a historic landmark.
+63rd Street Beach is located in Jackson Park and is the oldest beach in Chicago, having been in use since the 19th century.
+The 63rd Street Beach House on the beach is also a relatively old landmark.
 Many people come here to sunbathe.

-If you want to avoid crowded people, this beach may be the best choice.
-It is suitable for the whole family to play together, lay out a mat, soak up the sun or build sandcastles.
-In addition to the beach, Loyalra Park also has a playground, grassland, trees and tennis courts.
+If you want to avoid the crowded places, this beach might be the best choice.
+It's suitable for the whole family to come and play, lay out a mat, sunbathe, or build sandcastles.
+Besides the beach, Loyola Park also has playgrounds, lawns, trees, and tennis courts.

-This is the largest beach in Chicago, which also has the largest parking lot.
-There are two beaches for dogs to play in Chicago, one of which is on the north side of Montrose Beach, so many dog lovers will bring their beloved dogs here to enjoy the lake and sunshine in summer.
-The large green parks near the beach are perfect places for barbecues in summer, and the aroma of BBQ is always in the air above the beach.
+This is the largest beach in Chicago and also has the largest parking lot.
+Chicago has two dog-friendly beaches, one of which is on the north side of Montrose Beach, so many dog lovers bring their pets here to enjoy the summer lake and sunshine.
+The large green park near the beach is an excellent place for barbecues in the summer, with the aroma of BBQ lingering over the beach all day.

-Oak Street Beach is the closest to the city center and is loved by travelers.
-The small area is always crowded in summer.
-Sitting in an outdoor restaurant, you can enjoy delicious food while admiring the beautiful skyline of the lake.
+Oak Street Beach is the closest to the city center and is very popular with travelers.
+The small area is always crowded in the summer.
+You can enjoy delicious food while admiring the beautiful skyline by the lake at the outdoor restaurant.